Sick Leave Aggregation Protocol Implementation Q&A

 Q: Casual Sick Leave is defined in the CUPE 3338 Collective Agreement as 21 hours or less.
 What happens to CUPE 3338 member employees on Modified Work Week schedule (i.e. their day is not 7 hours, but 7.78 instead)?

-A: For the purposes of Casual Sick Leave under this Protocol, the standard measure for Casual Sick Leave is 3 business days (i.e. 23.34 hours).
+A: For the purposes of Casual Sick Leave under this Protocol, the standard measure for Casual Sick Leave is 21 hours or less.
+Therefore if your work days are 7.78 hours long, if you take 3 sick days it will be considered Sick Leave and not Casual Sick Leave.